DikDns/DikDns/README.md

 ## 🚸 Junior Programmer

--   💁‍♂️ Focusing on my last year of highschool
+-   💁‍♂️ Focusing on how to deal with client :)
 -   👀 Interested in game industry
--   🏫 Student at SMA Negeri 2 Bandung

 ### Github Stats